SecondSLoT/rsschool-cv/cv.md

 https://github.com/SecondSLoT/DevelopersLife

 ### Exeperience
-I work at "Information sattelite systems" Reshentev Company for 11 years as design engineer.
+I work at "Information sattelite systems" Reshentev Company, Zheleznogorks, Krasnoyarsiy Kray for 11 years as a design engineer.
 I have experience in business communication with collegues and with business partners.

 ### Education
 I've graduated from Siberian Federal University (Krasnoyarsk, Russia) in 2009 with specialization of Thermal Physics.